-The Company's business involves the acceptance and management of risk.
-The Company has in place a risk management process, which is undertaken in accordance with the Group Risk Framework adopted by the Prudential Group in 1999.
+The Company's business involves the managed acceptance of risk.
+The Company has a risk management process in place, which is undertaken in accordance with the Group Risk Framework.

 A number of risk factors affect the Company's operating results and financial condition.
 The financial risk factors affecting the Company include the effects of market risk, credit risk and liquidity risk on the financial instruments of the Company.